-I did not respond to that goad.
 I think he wanted to joust with me, knowing that I was an "evangelical."
-My brain was too soft at that moment from several hours of reading the Gnostics.
+I passed.
+My brain was too soft at that moment from several hours of reading gnostic writings.

 As I have pointed out in book reviews and other articles, critics of Christianity and the NT will oftentimes make the point that alternative texts (typically the Gnostic ones) were systematically discriminated against by the early church.
 Usually the attack has a foundational position that these gnostic groups were another expression of early Christianity and the orthodox leadership suppressed them in order to seize, or hold, political and ecclesiastical power.
 This position is forcefully expressed by Bart Ehrman, Professor of Religious Studies at the University of North Carolina-Chapel Hill.
 Here are two quotes from "Lost Christianities: The Battles for Scripture and the Faiths We Never Knew."